wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-datasource.md

 Follow the steps given below to create the data service file:

-1. Select the already created **Data Service COnfig Module** in the project explorer, right-click and go to **New -> Data Service**.
+1. Select the already-created **Data Service Config** module in the project explorer, right-click and go to **New -> Data Service**.
     The **New Data Service** window will open as shown below.
     ![](../../assets/img/tutorials/data_services/119130577/119130578.png)